Skip to main content

 Inventory

-The Inventory module forecasts stock levels and the associated cash and Balance Sheet impact.
-It tracks what you purchase, what you sell, and what remains in stock — including the cash timing effects of prepayments before delivery and safety stock buffers.
+The Inventory module forecasts stock levels and the associated Balance Sheet and cash flow impact.
+It tracks what you sell, what you purchase, and what remains in stock — including the timing effects of prepayments made before goods are received.

-• Inventory is a material Balance Sheet item
+• Inventory that is a material Balance Sheet item

-• You want to model stock build-up or draw-down over the forecast period
+• Modelling stock build-up or draw-down over the forecast period

-• You pay for goods before receiving them (prepayments to suppliers)
+• Paying for goods before receiving them (prepayments to suppliers)

-• You maintain safety stock buffers that tie up working capital
+• Maintaining safety stock buffers that tie up working capital

 Creating the module